Douglas Borges

-Douglas Borges (born 30 March 1990) is a Brazilian footballer who plays as a goalkeeper for Botafogo.
+Douglas Borges (born 30 March 1990) is a Brazilian footballer who plays as a goalkeeper for Portuguesa.

 Club career

 Born in Franca, São Paulo, Douglas Borges began his career with Sãocarlense before joining Cruzeiro's youth setup at the age of 15.
 After finishing his formation, he went on a series of loans to Itaúna, Guarani-MG, Monte Azul, Tupi and Volta Redonda.

 Douglas Borges signed a permanent deal with Tupi on 27 November 2013, but moved to Olímpia the following 8 June.
 He then returned to Volta Redonda, where he became a starter.

 On 18 August 2015, Douglas Borges moved to Ceará until the end of the year.
 He signed for Remo in the following January, and returned to his parent club in October 2016.

 On 3 December 2020, Douglas Borges moved to CRB on loan for the remainder of the 2020 Série B. He terminated his contract with Voltaço on 10 February 2021, and was announced at Novorizontino on the same day.
 Fourteen days later, however, he left the latter club after receiving an "irrefutable offer", and signed for Botafogo on 4 March.

+A backup to Diego Loureiro during his first season as regular starter Gatito Fernández was injured, Douglas Borges appeared in ten league matches as Fogão achieved promotion to the Série A. He then became Fernández's backup in 2022, and made his top tier debut on 17 July of that year, starting in a 1–0 home loss to Atlético Mineiro.